MUNsdh/readthedocs/docs/source/Running the Program.rst

 3. Bring the USB back to the CNC.

-Bringing up the program on the control panel:
+Locating the program on the control panel:

-1. To bring the program up on the panel, press 'List Program’ > USB (using the cursor) > ‘enter’.
+1. To locate the program, press 'List Program’ > USB (using the cursor) > ‘enter’.

 2. Find the folder you put your program in using the cursor.
 When found, press ‘enter’.